rvillamil/ci-tool-stack/README.md

 * Jenkins runs at: http://localhost:8383
 * SonarQube runs at: http://localhost:9000

-Edit docker-compose.yml and change the ports
+Edit docker-compose.yml and change the ports and other options

+## Twitter account
+- Follow me on Twitter, [@rodrigovillamil](https://twitter.com/rodrigovillamil)